Picasso85/REact_project_v9.43/README.md

 Welcome to the "Events in Netherlands" app!
-Below you'll find some important information regarding the use of our application.
+Below you'll find some important information regarding the use of my application.

 About the App:
 The "Events in Netherlands" app is a tool that allows users to browse cultural, sports, artistic, and various other events happening in the Netherlands.
 Whether you're a tourist or a resident, our app will help you find interesting events in your area.